NationalSecurityAgency/fractalrabbit/README.md

 ## Contributing
 - New implementations of the three underlying models described in the technical report are welcome.
+- For a high-level project overview including build, dependency, class diagrams and javadocs see <a href="https://sourcespy.com/github/nationalsecurityagencyfractalrabbit/">Reposotry Map</a>.

 ## Community
 - TBA